Syllabus and Readings

 5. Examine & write about UCC theological statements since 1957 [#4]

-6. Examine & write about conservative theologies of the UCC [#5]
+6. Examine & write about the diverse traditions in the UCC [#5]

 ***For successful completion of the institute, the written assignments MUST be done in advance and brought to the institute***